Blepharoplasty : Low rates eyelid surgery

 Blepharoplasty –also known as eyelid surgery– is a cosmetic surgical procedure of the face, which reduces bagginess from the lower eyelids and removes excess skin from the upper eyelids.

-During procedure BlepharoplastyBlepharoplasty is performed under general anaesthesia, but local anaesthesia may be considered in some cases.
-The procedure lasts from half an hour to one hour.
+Blepharoplasty, a surgical procedure to enhance the appearance of the eyelids, is typically conducted under general anesthesia, though local anesthesia may be considered for certain cases.
+The duration of the procedure typically ranges from half an hour to one hour.

 During an upper-eyelid blepharoplasty, the surgeon will initiate the process by making precise incisions along the natural creases of the upper eyelids.
 These incisions allow for the separation of the skin from the underlying tissue, facilitating the removal of excess fat and skin.
 The surgeon then skillfully sutures these incisions using small stitches to achieve a refined result.

 On the other hand, lower-eyelid blepharoplasty necessitates a conjunctival incision, usually measuring between 1 to 2 centimeters in length.
 Through this incision, any surplus skin and fat in the lower eyelid are carefully removed.
 The procedure is finalized by suturing the incisions with small stitches and applying a bandage for optimal healing and recovery.

 Blepharoplasty is a painless procedure; however, a slight feeling of discomfort is expected after surgery.
 Swelling and bruising are also expected three to ten days after surgery.
 The eyes will be watery and light-sensitive.
 It is thus advised to wear dark sunglasses for ten days to protect the eyes from the sun and the wind.
 The patient will be able to resume any physical activity after 48h, but it is advised to take a week off to rest.